Lattice options and reports

 LatticeOptions

 The configuration knobs for a single lattice query.
-All fields default to "strict reading"; the analyser sets them based on the file's strictness mode and any per-call overrides.
+All fields default to false ("strict reading"); the analyser sets them based on the file's strictness mode and any per-call overrides.

 use suffete::lattice::LatticeOptions;